 Watershed Protection Plans for Nonpoint Source Water Pollution

-The TCEQ and the Texas State Soil and Water Conservation Board support the development and implementation of watershed protection plans (WPPs) that prevent or manage nonpoint source pollution.
+The TCEQ and the Texas State Soil and Water Conservation Board (TSSWCB) support the development and implementation of watershed protection plans (WPPs) that prevent or manage nonpoint source pollution.
 WPPs are developed through local stakeholder groups, usually with funding and technical assistance from the TCEQ and/or the TSSWCB, along with the U.S. Environmental Protection Agency.
 A significant portion of Texas’ federal funding for managing nonpoint source pollution is dedicated to the development and implementation of WPPs and TMDL Implementation Plans.

 The Texas Watershed Planning Map (large PDF file - 20 MB) displays the watersheds in Texas for which WPPs have been developed or are being developed.
 A statewide map numbers these watersheds and color-codes them according to whether their development is principally supported by TCEQ, TSSWCB, or independently.
 The watershed names are listed by number below the map.
 This interactive statewide map allows you to select a watershed and link to a detailed map showing watershed boundary, major roads, cities, and the waterways within the watershed.
 Water bodies that are listed as impaired in the 2010 Texas 303(d) list are displayed in red.